drduh/macOS-Security-and-Privacy-Guide/README.md

 # Basics

-General security best practices apply:
+Apply general security best practices:

 - Create a [threat model](#threat-modeling)
   * What are you trying to protect and from whom?
 Is the adversary a three-letter agency, a nosy eavesdropper on the network, or a determined [APT](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?